-Our campsite at Honeymoon Flat (7,000), is outside of Bridgeport, near Twin Lakes.
+We will meet at our campsites at Honeymoon Flat campground on Wednesday night, just outside of Bridgeport, near Twin Lakes.
 The dayhike format will allow us to sample some of the most beautiful locations in the area.
 This trip is intended for hikers who are fit, have had recent experience at altitudes up to 10,000 ft, and want to explore the area by hiking each day.
 We will hike at a moderate pace on well-used trails, with ample stops for snacks, lunch, and enjoying our surroundings.
-On Day One (Thursday) the bus will drop us off at Twin Lakes (7,080 ft) where we will hike to Horse Creek/Horsetail Falls (M5C).
-We will time our return for the arrival of the bus which will take us to the campground to set up camp for the weekend.
-On Day Two (Friday) the bus will return us to Twin Lakes where we will hike to Barney Lake (M8C).
-On Day Three (Saturday) the bus will take us to Virginia Lakes where our plan is to hike to Summit Pass (M6D).
-It is our goal to finish our hikes to finish in time to stop for a quick snack or supplies at the “resort” amenities near our trailheads before returning by bus to our campground.
+Each day includes a hike to a lake that is perfect for the adventurous to jump in for a refreshing swim.
+Planned hikes include Twin Lakes to Barney Lake (M8C), Green Creek to Green Lake (M6C), Saddlebag Lake near Lee Vining (M4B), as well as side trips to Mono Lake, Panum Crater, and the Bodie Historical Site.
+It is our goal to finish our hikes in time to stop for a quick snack or supplies at the “resort” amenities near our trailheads before returning to our campground.
+Hot showers are a quick five minute drive from our campground for those who want to clean up before our evening activities.
+Evening activities include social time around a campfire and/or a quick trip to the nearby Travertine Hot Springs.
 Of course, all of our hikes may be modified due to weather and trail conditions, as well as the needs of the participants.

 Event capacity: 7

-Number of Backpack Days: 2, Number of Backpack Miles: 4 Number of Day Hike Miles: 17
+Number of Backpack Days: 3, Number of Backpack Miles: 16, Number of Day Hike Miles: up to 20

 Trip Name: Barney Lake, Peeler Lake, Crown Point Loop